tonymullen/ups-website/src/partials/s18nw/hw/ws1-description.html.md

 cacheable: false
 ```

+**You may carry out the Wireshark labs in pairs, but please submit individual copies of your lab to make it easy for the grader to see who's completed the lab.**

 ## Introduction to Wireshark

 In this course, you'll do a lot of exploring what happens in your own machine over its own network connections.
 One important tool for doing this is called a *packet sniffer*.
 In this class we'll use an open source packet sniffer called [Wireshark](https://www.wireshark.org/) (Technically speaking, Wireshark is a packet analyzer that uses a packet capture library in your computer).
 Wireshark is available for both OS X and Windows.
 The first thing you'll need to do is download and install Wireshark on your own machine.
 Let me know if you don't have a machine that you can install Wireshark on.